Skip to main content

 Recommendations from the 2005 plan resulted in major improvements, including the replacement of Bainbridge High School’s 200 Building in 2009, additional science rooms at BHS and Commodore Options School, a new commons area at Commodore, BHS stadium track and field replacement, and the opening of a maintenance facility in spring, 2010.

-In 2012, replacement of Captain Charles Wilkes Elementary School transformed four worn-out brick buildings, failing septic system and temporary portables, into an award-winning model of school design.
+In 2012, replacement of x̌alilc (Halilts) Elementary School transformed four worn-out brick buildings, failing septic system and temporary portables, into an award-winning model of school design.
 The Master Plan also launched numerous smaller projects across the district.

-A New Steering Committee was formed in January 2015, to bring the road map up to date.
+A New steering committee was formed in January 2015, to bring the road map up to date.
 The review included understanding how intentional building design supports and enriches innovative curriculum.
 Comprehensive facility goals were compared to the district’s mission, vision and guiding principles.
 Attention was focused on determining how to best serve the curriculum needs of all students while acting as wise stewards of taxpayer dollars.
-The committee’s work utilized the facilities Study and Survey conducted last spring.
-The survey identified that four buildings are in poor condition.
+The committee’s work utilized the facilities study and survey conducted in the spring of 2014.